How to keep your tongue healthy

 Why is your tongue important?

-• Speak: Due to its agility and flexibility, the tongue works with the lips and teeth to produce more than 90 words per minute
+- Speak: Due to its agility and flexibility, the tongue works with the lips and teeth to produce “more than 90 words per minute.”

 How to care for your tongue

-Not cleaning your tongue can also lead to chronic bad breath, oral thrush, dulled taste buds, and even periodontal disease.
-Although your tongue can self-clean, it's essential to take these extra steps to keep your tongue clean and healthy.
+Although your tongue can self-clean, it's essential to take these extra steps to keep your tongue clean and healthy:

-• Brush your tongue when you brush your teeth.
-Start by placing the brush at the back of your tongue and lightly move the toothbrush back and forth in a brushing motion.
+- Brush regularly: Brushing your teeth twice a day is essential for tongue health and overall good oral hygiene.
+Brush your tongue when you brush your teeth.
+Start by placing the brush at the back of your tongue and lightly moving the toothbrush back and forth in a brushing motion.